amandajackson21/DoggieDuty/README.md

 - [x] User can see login and sign up screen
 - [x] Parse backend set up
-- [x] User can see all view controllers, but not yet functional
+- [x] User can see all view controllers
 - [x] User can stay logged in across restarts
 - [x] User can view feed of recent pet activity
 - [x] User can post new update to pet activity
 - [x] User can enter pet name and picture for multiple animals
-- [ ] User can view which pet the activity posted is for
+- [x] User can view which pet the activity posted is for

 ## WireFrame